mayflower/sc-graph-rag/README.md

 ## Benefits of This Approach

-1. **Automatic Knowledge Graph Construction**: No need to manually define entities and relationships.
+1. Automatic Knowledge Graph Construction: No need to manually define entities and relationships.
-2. **Richer Context**: The system can leverage both structured knowledge (graph) and unstructured text (documents).
+2. Richer Context: The system can leverage both structured knowledge (graph) and unstructured text (documents).
-3. **Better Question Answering**: By understanding the entities in a question and their relationships, the system can provide more accurate and comprehensive answers.
+3. Better Question Answering: By understanding the entities in a question and their relationships, the system can provide more accurate and comprehensive answers.
-4. **Visualization**: The knowledge graph can be visualized to provide insights into the data structure.
+4. Visualization: The knowledge graph can be visualized to provide insights into the data structure.
-5. **Extensibility**: The system can be easily extended with new documents and data sources.
+5. Extensibility: The system can be easily extended with new documents and data sources.

 ## References